crookedlungs/mr_b_game_dev_book/src/standards.md

   - Demonstrate knowledge of the basic computer components, including a central processing unit (CPU), storage, and input/output devices.

 - #### FCS.6B

   - Use operating system tools, including appropriate file management.

+- #### FCS.6C
+  - Demonstrate knowledge and appropriate use of different operating systems.

 ---